Frequently Asked Questions

 -

 Investing in your mental health is always worthwhile.
 However, I understand that this is not always possible due to a wide range of circumstances.
 We would have an open discussion about this and come to a mutually acceptable solution.
-That might be looking at sliding scale fees based on income, or it could be me providing you with referrals for other clinicians.
+That might be looking at sliding scale fees, or it could be me providing you with referrals for other clinicians.
+I am committed to making services accessible to you.
+Reach out and let’s have a conversation about how to get you support.

 -